 A proofreader generally checks for the following issues:

 When proofreading, it’s important to find ways to communicate without misleading the reader.
 Incorrect spelling, grammar and punctuation can make a poor first impression.
 It can make a piece of writing untrusting.
 When we read through passages of text we expect to pace through the content with ease, while knowing when to pause and understand ideas that the author want to emphasise.

 Clarity is important and sometimes underrated.
-We notice it’s absence but not its presence.
+We notice its absence but not its presence.
 We don’t always appreciate a clear message, it’s just expected.
 When it’s not right there are communication breakdowns.
-A proofreaders job is to removing all the inconsistencies.
+A proofreaders job is to remove all the inconsistencies.

 In some roles, it is also a proofreaders job to make sure margins, titles and copy is correctly positioned along with the correct pagination.